bradygaster/downr/Server/wwwroot/posts/11.6-consume-model/index.md

 **Object detection**
 ![Consume both ONNX and price prediction models in web app](./media/run-app-with-obj-detection.png)

 Congratulations!
 You have now used both the price prediction and object detection ONNX models inside your web application.

+If you missed any parts, you can download the [completed app](https://github.com/luisquintanilla/mlnet-workshop-guide/archive/11.0.zip).